Giving medicine to a baby can be tricky sometimes. Here are some tips to hopefully help simplify things.

 1. Check with your pediatrician, every time – Because your baby’s weight changes quickly and dosage is usually determined by weight, it’s always best to check with your pediatrician.
 He or she will know how much is safe for your baby.

-2. Use the right dosage device – Different teaspoons hold different amounts and devices may measure in either milliliters or ounces, so always use the tool that came with the medicine you’re going to give a baby.
+2. Use the right dosage device – Devices may measure in either milliliters or ounces, so always use the tool that came with the medicine you’re going to give a baby.
 That way, you won’t have

 to make conversions (or even get messy, a definite drawback for both tired mom and sick baby).